• Skip to main content

 The climate is hot and humid

-Foreigners sometime have to pay extra
+Foreigners sometimes have to pay extra

 Why should you not move to Costa Rica?